mspass-team/mspass/docs/source/user_manual/database_normalization.rst

     cursor = db.wf_miniseed.find({"source_id" : srcid})
     ensemble = db.read_ensemble_data(cursor,normalize=["channel","source"])
     # processing functions for ensembles to follow here
+    # normally would be followed by a save

 Normalization within a Workflow
 -----------------------------------